SmartTensors/NMFk.jl/Readme.md

     <img src="logo/SmartTensorsNewSmall.png" alt="SmartTensors" width=25%  max-width=125px;/>
 </div>

-**NMFk** is a novel unsupervised machine learning methodology that allows for automatic identification of the optimal number of features (signals/signatures) present in the data.
+**NMFk** is a novel unsupervised machine learning methodology that allows for the automatic identification of the optimal number of features (signals/signatures) present in the data.

 Classical **NMF** approaches do not allow for automatic estimation of the number of features.